A Summer’s Tale with Lynne Shelby

 Jessie: Can you capture the essence of your new novel, Hampstead Fever, in a couple of sentences?

-Instantly, she retrieved a copy of her novel from her large blue handbag.
+She retrieved a copy of her novel from her large blue handbag.

 Carol: Hampstead Fever is about six Londoners grappling with life’s problems in the sweltering summer of 2013.
 Emotions are already at boiling point when a mysterious actress arrives on the scene, upsetting those around her and forcing decisions they may later regret.